twilio-labs/serverless-toolkit/packages/plugin-assets/README.md

   --properties=properties          [default: service_sid, sid, domain_name] The asset service environment properties you
                                    would like to display (JSON output always shows all properties).

-  --service-name=service-name      [default: tacit-year] A unique name for your asset service.
+  --service-name=service-name      [default: present-error] A unique name for your asset service.
 May only contain
                                    alphanumeric characters and hyphens.
 ```